FourThievesVinegar/microlab-parts/syringe-pump/README.md

 Syringe pump allows to dispense arbitrary amount of fluid (limited by syringe capacity) from a syringe by pressing syringe plunge using a stepper-motor powered actuator.

 Syringe is placed in a bracket (shown in blue) and locked in place using a separate attachment (not shown in picture).

-There is a separate bracket for each syringe diameter supported.
+**There is a separate bracket for each syringe diameter supported.
+If your syringe is slightly smaller than particular bracket it should work without problems.**

 ![Syringe pump assembly visualisation](./assembly-manual/full-assembly-visualisation.png)